Polyethylene glycol 3350, sodium and potassium salts (Oral)

-You must not eat any solid food for 2 hours before using polyethylene glycol 3350, sodium and potassium salts.
+You must not eat any solid food for 2 hours before using this medicine.
 Once you drink your first dose of medicine, do not eat solid food until after your test.

 You may drink water or clear liquids up until 2 hours before the test unless your doctor has different instructions.
 Do not drink red and purple liquids.

 Do not take any medicines by mouth within 1 hour before taking this medicine.
 Oral medicines may not be absorbed properly while you are cleaning out your colon.
 Talk to your doctor if you have any questions.